anaspinson/luad-multiomics-classification/README.md

 │   Project overview, workflow, results and instructions │
 ├── ABOUT_THE_PROJECT.md
-│   Project background, contributions and lessons learned │
+│   Project background, individual contributions and lessons learned │
 ├── docs/
 │   ├── README.md